DEFRA/biodiversity-net-gain-service/docs/containerisation.md

 ```

 Alternaively, see the docker related NPM scripts in [package.json](../package.json) for additional stop commands includng `npm run docker:stop` to stop all containers

+## Toubleshoot
+### Postgis Container
+On linux postgis container might failed due to permission issues, and there are few tips to resolve it as follows;
+1. Check logs of postgis container
+    It will show this error
+    ```sh
+    chmod: /var/lib/postgresql/data: Operation not permitted
+    The files belonging to this database system will be owned by user "postgres".
+    This user must also own the server process.
+    ```
+    To resolve this issue, check user id of postgres and change the owner of /docker/volume/postgis

+    ```sh
+    sudo chown -R <user id/name>:<group id/name> /docker/volume/postgis
+    ```

 ## Cloud Service Containers